 On August 3, 2004, Doom 3 was officially released by iD software after four years of work by some of the most talented individuals in the gaming industry.
 Interviews with the development staff report that from early 2004 until the recent release, 80 hour work weeks were normal and Sunday was the only official day off in the iD offices.

 It would be an understatement to say that things have changed in the gaming industry over the last twenty years.
 Doom 3 had a four-year development cycle and an all-star development team.
 This may be slightly atypical, but two-year development cycles and teams of 50 or

 So why do games take so long to bring to market these days?

-complex cave environment is going to take an artist several orders of magnitude more time than dropping a few rough dots on an Atari 2600’s 196x160 screen and calling it a cave environment.
+complex cave environment is going to take an artist several orders of magnitude more time than dropping a few rough dots on an Atari 2600’s 196×160 screen and calling it a cave environment.
 Similarly, producing a full 5.1 surround sound track for a modern game requires

 An excellent summary of these issues can be found in the article Game

 But through all of this, one very important thing hasn’t changed much.
 In 2004, just like in 1984, most players buy a game, play it for a while, and then move on.
 With the exception of a few genres, the lifespan of a single title is very short.
 The number of hours required for a brand new player to finish “Super Mario Bros.” and “Metal Gear Solid 2” are about equal.
 But the amount of man hours that went into the creation of each is not even comparable.